Update: According to this site, Indiana has banned the use of sky lanterns. As of now, Kentucky still allows it.

 If we are on site, that is us!
 But if you haven’t opted to get a wedding professional to help you with your day, then designate someone that will be sober.
 The management of getting the lanterns distributed and actually lit will make the process safer.
 Trust this.

 Unless you unpack each individual lantern (from the packing cellophane in advance), you’ll need a trash receptacle to collect a lot of packing material.
 Even then, sometimes you need to throw away ripped lanterns.
 Keep your reception looking neat.

 5. Don’t forget the music in the background.

 This isn’t critical, but since we are always thinking about a great guest experience, don’t forget about having some background music as you watch the lanterns float away into the air.
 The last time we did this, we simply moved a boom box (it was a quality one) outside and played a few pre-designated songs.
 No need for moving out your DJ’s equipment, as this event usually happens at the end of the evening anyway.

 In final words, there is an art to doing these, so practice in advance.
 But always be sure to do so in a safe area.
 Not in the middle of your subdivision with a lot of trees.
 Overwater (with the proper direction of the wind) is the best environment.

 photo credit: photorexit photography

 ps The photos above were “in real life” photos as we tried to get lanterns lit in too strong of winds.
-The photographers and us had a great time with it.
+The photographers and we had a great time with it.
 And due to the winds, we had to cancel this event.